harness/developer-hub/docs/first-gen/continuous-delivery/continuous-verification/bugsnag-verification/3-verify-deployments-with-bugsnag.md

 [![](./static/3-verify-deployments-with-bugsnag-18.png)](./static/3-verify-deployments-with-bugsnag-18.png)

 Next, look in the JSON for the host/container/pod in the deployment environment and identify the label containing the same hostname.
 The path to that label is what the expression should be in **Expression for Host/Container name**.
-The default variable is **${instance.host.hostName}**.
+The default variable is **$\{instance.host.hostName\}**.
 In most cases, this expression will work.

-For AWS EC2 hostnames, use the expression `${instance.hostName`}.
+For AWS EC2 hostnames, use the expression `${instance.hostName`\}.

 ##  Step 8: Analysis Time Duration